 Finalising the Group

 When you first create a Target group it be saved as a Draft version.
 In order to use the target group throughout the system (i.e. in course assignments), you will need to convert to a Final version.
 You can do this by highlighting the group, clicking the Edit icon and selecting the Final version option.
-Your Target group will now be ready for live use.
+Your Target group will now be ready and visible for live use in all functions.